csmc-vaneykjlab/qcactus/README.md

 <h1><img src="ThermoDust/images/cactus86.png" width="75" > QCactus </h1>
 QCactus is a C# desktop application for quickly consolidating QC metrics for proteomics data.

+## Version 1.0
 Please note this version is not our internal production version but rather a fun, messy community version.
 Can't give everything away ;)

 ## Technical Requirements
 This application is written in C# and intended to run as a Windows Desktop Application.